Docs Menu

 To start an index build with a non-default commit quorum, specify the commitQuorum.

-MongoDB 4.4 adds the setIndexCommitQuorum command for modifying the commit quorum of an in-progress index build.
+Use the setIndexCommitQuorum command to modify the commit quorum of an in-progress index build.

 To minimize the impact of building an index on replica sets and sharded clusters, use a rolling index build procedure as described on Rolling Index Builds on Replica Sets.